jswill88/learning-journal/README.md

-# learning-journal
-## Code 102 learning journal
+### Code 102 learning journal
-### this would be an h3
+# Growth Mindset

+A growth mindset is important for learning new skills effectively.
+People with fixed mindsets will not have the drive to accomplish new goals, because they will believe that their current skill level will not change with study and practice.
+They will look at successful people and believe that their success is a result of innate talent.
+People with growth mindsets know that success is the result of practice, study, and determination.
+They know that failure is part of the process, and they will not be discouraged when faced with difficult tasks.
+This is important for anybody who is taking an intennse course like this, and it is important for learning any new skill in the future. :muscle: :punch:

-### growth mindset
+### Reminders
-- this is my irst reminder
+1. this is my irst reminder
-- numero dos
+1. numero dos
-- last rminder
+1. last rminder

-1. this is a numbered list
-1. this is more list
-1. it's a list

-# new list
-2. ok tyrig this
-2. another list
-2. list